Park, Trail and Facility Projects

 • Swings and slides

-• Pathway/walking loop
+• Walking loop and pathways

-• Upgraded asphalt parking lot
+• Upgraded parking with accessible spaces

-• Native tree planting
+• Native tree planting and open green space

 The Harmony Creek Trail is an accessible, paved multi-use trail that winds through the Harmony Creek Valley and is a valued part of Oshawa’s trail network.

-Extension Information:
+Extension Information

 The City of Oshawa is extending the existing Harmony Creek Trail to add to the City’s multi-use recreational trail network.
 This 1 km, 3 m wide fully accessible asphalt trail will extend from Esterbrook Dr. north through the greenspace along Arborwood Dr. to Conlin Rd., which includes a pedestrian bridge, benches/rest areas, and indigenous informative signage.